kafkajs/confluent-schema-registry/docs/usage.md

 ## Encoding data

-To encode data, call `registry.encode` with the registry id and the payload to encode.
+To encode data, call `registry.encode` with the schema id and the payload to encode.

 ```js
 const payload = { full_name: 'John Doe' }